Isotopic tiling theory for hyperbolic surfaces: Symmetry Groups of Tilings and Orbifolds

 \section{Symmetry Groups of Tilings and Orbifolds}

 We begin with orbifolds~\cite{Conway2002,thurston,adem2002orbifolds}.
-Let $\mathcal{X}$ be a $2$D space form, i.e. a simply connected Riemannian manifold $\mathcal{X}$ with constant sectional curvature.
-We only work with developable orbifolds, which means that the orbifold $\mathcal{O}$ is the quotient space $\mathcal{X}/\Gamma$, where $\Gamma\subset \Iso(\mathcal{X})$ is a discrete subgroup.
-The difference between $\mathcal{X}/\Gamma$ as a topological space and as an orbifold is that for the orbifold structure, one retains the information concerning $\Gamma$ and can reconstruct the topological space $\mathcal{X}$ from $\mathcal{X}/\Gamma$ and vice versa.
+Let $\mathcal{X}$ be a simply connected Riemannian manifold $\mathcal{X}$ with constant sectional curvature.
+We only work with developable orbifolds, which means that the orbifold $\mathcal{O}$ is the topologically the quotient space $\mathcal{X}/\Gamma$, where $\Gamma\subset \Iso(\mathcal{X})$ is a discrete subgroup.
+The difference between $\mathcal{X}/\Gamma$ as a topological space and as an orbifold is that for the orbifold structure, one retains the information concerning $\Gamma$ and can reconstruct the topological space $\mathcal{X}$ from $\mathcal{X}/\Gamma$~\cite{ratcliffe2013foundations}.
 The group $\Gamma$ is called the fundamental group of the orbifold $\mathcal{O}.$ In the classical orbifold setting, $\Gamma$ is required to act cocompactly.
 We will only require the codomain to have finite area in its uniformized metric, i.e. the metric induced by $\mathcal{X}.$

 In particular, we are interested in the case $\mathcal{X} = \mathbb{H}^2$, where $\Gamma$ is a NEC group (non-Euclidean crystallographic group), or a hyperbolic orbifold group.
-The hyperbolic case is also the only case that admits infinitely many isomorphism types of hyperbolic groups $\Gamma$, i.e. there are infinitely many non-diffeomorphic hyperbolic orbifolds.
-Here, diffeomorphisms are understood as diffeomorphisms of orbifolds as defined in \cite{thurston} but note that two hyperbolic $2$-orbifolds are diffeomorphic if and only if their symmetry groups are isomorphic.